 As painful as it looks to push on the pointy end of a toothpick, Caden doesn’t seem bothered by it.
 And I like to think of it as a skill.
 As always be sure to supervise your children when ever they are playing, especially with small or pointy objects.

-And last but not least, I picked up this little tic-tac-toe peg game from the Target dollar spot.
+I picked up this little tic-tac-toe peg game from the Target dollar spot.
 Caden likes to push the pegs in and take them back out.
 Maybe next year I can teach him to play the game!

 Happy Fine Motor Friday!